 What is the best stock to buy?

 Quite often, as a professional analyst and trader, I’m asked the question “What is the best stock to buy?”
-Unfortunately, there’s no simple answer to such a broad question as there are so many variables that will affect my response.
-Such as; for how long do you want to invest, how much capital are you looking to invest with, what stocks you might already own, what your Risk tolerance is, and what are your expectations for return.
+Unfortunately, there’s no simple answer to such a broad question as there are so many variables.
+That will affect my response.
+Such as; how long do you want to invest, how much capital are you looking to invest with, what stocks you might already own, what your Risk tolerance is, and what are your expectations for return.

 This will typically lead to a lengthy conversation that leaves the enquirer a little more confused than where they started, and without a course of action to participate in the markets.
 So I thought I’d take the time to go back to the very beginning, and highlight the key points you need to consider (or ask) when starting out buying shares in the stock market.